cs-ed/edtech-plan-jandrew4643/README.md

 * Aeries Gradbook Student Information System
 * codehs.com as student IDE for python, python (turtle) or java
 * lucid.app for psuedocode, flowcharts, and storyboarding
-* Runestone: Foundations of Python Programming textbook and workbook
+* Runestone Academy: Foundations of Python Programming textbook and workbook
 * Computational Fairy Tales Blog used for reading for understanding
 * Unity: a cross-platform game engine with built-in IDE developemed by Unity Technologies